Randy Arozarena Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in the league.
+- The Astros' 3.81 team ERA ranks third across all league pitching staffs.

-- The Astros' 3.81 team ERA ranks third among all league pitching staffs.
+- Astros pitchers combine to rank 17th in baseball in home runs given up (125 total, 1.2 per game).

-- Astros pitchers combine to surrender 122 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- The righty's most recent appearance was on Tuesday against the Texas Rangers, when he threw 4 2/3 innings, surrendering three earned runs while allowing six hits.

-- The righty's last appearance came on Sunday against the Oakland Athletics, when he tossed six innings, surrendering two earned runs while giving up six hits.
+- The 27-year-old has put up an ERA of 3.62, with 7.1 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .262 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.